-Kasunoki Kazuki, Research Fellow, Kyoto University, Japan
+Kusunoki Kazuki, Research Fellow, Kyoto University

-Li Mingru, PhD candidate, Doshisha University, Japan
+Li Mingru, PhD candidate, Doshisha University

-Luo Nan, PhD candidate, Peking University, China
+Luo Nan, PhD candidate, Peking University

-Hema Narang, PhD candidate, Jawaharlal Nehru University, India
+Hema Narang, PhD candidate, Jawaharlal Nehru University

-Hiromi Sato, PhD candidate, Tokyo University, Japan
+Hiromi Sato, PhD candidate, University of Tokyo

 BUDDHISM AND ETHNICITY IN THE PERIOD OF THE SIXTEEN KINGDOMS AND NORTHERN DYNASTIES TRAINING PROGRAM VISITING FELLOWS:

-Zhang Lina, PhD candidate, Department of History, Lanzhou University, China, “The Studies of Bingzhou’s Buddhism in Northern Dynasties”
+Zhang Lina, PhD candidate, Department of History, Lanzhou University, “The Studies of Bingzhou’s Buddhism in Northern Dynasties”

 CHINESE POLITICS IN COMPARATIVE PERSPECTIVE: HISTORY, INSTITUTIONS AND THE MODERN STATE TRAINING PROGRAM VISITING SCHOLAR:

-Li Feng, Lecturer, Department of Political Science, Chinese Academy of Governance, China, "Citizen’s interest articulation and government response in China: Based on research on E-government Platform and government micro-blog"
+Li Feng, Lecturer, Department of Political Science, Chinese Academy of Governance, "Citizen’s interest articulation and government response in China: Based on research on E-government Platform and government micro-blog"

 NEW APPROACHES IN ASIA-PACIFIC STUDIES TRAINING PROGRAM VISITING FELLOWS:

-Maumita Banerjee, PhD candidate, Department of Political Science, Waseda University, Japan, “Dressing to be modern: Japanese and Indian nationalism in late nineteenth and early twentieth century”
+Maumita Banerjee, PhD candidate, Department of Political Science, Waseda University, “Dressing to be modern: Japanese and Indian nationalism in late nineteenth and early twentieth century”

-Homma Miki, PhD candidate, Department of Art History, Waseda University, Japan, “The Influence of Chinese Art on Timurid Painting”
+Homma Miki, PhD candidate, Department of Art History, Waseda University, “The Influence of Chinese Art on Timurid Painting”

-Chulaluk Pleumpanya, PhD candidate, Department of World History, Nanjing University, China, “The Thai-Chinese Identity in the Second Sino-Japanese War: study through Overseas Chinese Newspapers Between 1919-1945”
+Chulaluk Pleumpanya, PhD candidate, Department of World History, Nanjing University, “The Thai-Chinese Identity in the Second Sino-Japanese War: study through Overseas Chinese Newspapers Between 1919-1945”